matthew-brett/pydagogue/python_unicode.rst

    32

-which might have been more what you were expecting - 119066 is the decimal representation of octal 1D11A.
+which might have been more what you were expecting - 119066 is the decimal representation of hexadecimal 1D11A.
 The difference between the two builds can mean some oddness in slicing strings... (as noted in http://www.python.org/dev/peps/pep-0261/).